marc-jones/phd_thesis/content/02_spring/02_developmental_transcriptome.md

 Therefore, although the plants developed at different rates, the developmental time period sampled for the two varieties is very comparable.

 The choice of which tissues to sample to form the developmental transcriptome was made based on knowledge of floral pathways from model species.
-As a result of flowering being a tightly regulated process, signals from many different pathways are integrated to effect a particular flowering response.
+As a result of flowering being a tightly regulated process, signals from many different pathways are integrated to affect a particular flowering response.
 A number of these pathways occur in the leaf of the plant, with the signals being integrated in the shoot apical meristem of the plant.
 Therefore, leaves and the growing apex of the plant were chosen as the tissues to sample during development.
 The leaf sample chosen was the first true leaf, which is the first leaf formed after the cotyledons.